 Her first major photographic assignment concentrated on the lives of several women who participated in striptease events in fairs all over New England.
 Meiselas photographed the participants of the striptease events over three successive summers while still teaching photography privately.

-In 1976, Meiselas joined Magnum Photos, where she has continued to serve as a freelance photographer since she joined.
+In 1976, Meiselas joined Magnum Photos, where she has continued to serve as a freelance photographer.
 Although she worked on a series of assignments initially, she is most well known for her documentation of human rights issues in Latin America and Nicaragua specifically.

 Pictures from a Revolution